MACD vs. RSI – Which Indicator Gives Better Trading Results?

 The MACD indicator is more suitable for small-cap and large-cap securities.
 However, the results were unsatisfying for the mid-cap securities, where the trend lines emerged less organized.

-If we look at statistical data provided by the same study, the accuracy of the trendline predicted by the MACD indicator for small-cap and large-cap companies was 80%.
+If we look at statistical data from the same study, the accuracy of the trendline predicted by the MACD indicator for small-cap and large-cap companies was 80%.
 We mean companies with a market capitalization above $10 Billion by large-cap companies.
 Companies with a market capitalization value of less than $1 Billion are considered small-cap companies.

 However, the same study shows that the MACD indicator failed to perform efficiently when the market was non-trending.
-When the market fails to take a particular trend, or in simple terms, the market is experiencing sideways movement, the indicator cannot form an accurate trendline.
+When the market fails to take a particular trend, or in simple terms, the market is experiencing sideways movement; the indicator cannot form an accurate trendline.
 Therefore, as a result of the study, the MACD indicator is suitable when the market is trending and not fluctuating.
 In fluctuating markets, the RSI indicator tends to perform better.

 MACD Works Best for Short-Selling Securities

 Typically, there are four stages of short selling in a stock market.
 It starts with borrowing the shares from an investment firm.
-Note that here the shares are not purchased but borrowed by the trader.
-Then these borrowed shares are sold to investors, and when the price is profitable for the trader, he repurchases the shares from the investors and earns profit from them.
+Note that the shares are not purchased but borrowed by the trader.
+Then, these borrowed shares are sold to investors, and when the price is profitable for the trader, he repurchases the shares from the investors and earns profit from them.
 In the end, the trader returns the shares to the company from which he borrowed the shares.

 However, for experienced traders, this can work well with the help of the MACD indicator.